Todd Helton: Accomplishments

-Helton has appeared on balloting for the National Baseball Hall of Fame since 2019, when he received 16.5% of the vote, well short of the 75% required for election, but above the 5% minimum required to remain on the ballot.
-His support has increased to 72.2% as of the 2023 ballot, his fifth appearance.
-A player may appear on the ballot a maximum of 10 times.
+Helton first appeared on the National Baseball Hall of Fame ballot in 2019, when he received 16.5% of the vote, well short of the 75% required for election, but above the 5% minimum required to remain on the ballot.

+On January 23, 2024, Helton was elected to the National Baseball Hall of Fame and Museum, receiving 79.7% of the vote.
+He is the second member of the Rockies, after Larry Walker, to be elected.
+He was formally inducted on July 21.

 Post-playing career

 On April 9, 2022, Helton was hired by the Colorado Rockies to serve as a special assistant to the general manager, joining Vinny Castilla and Clint Hurdle in the role.

 Personal life

 Helton's jersey number, 17, is a tribute to former Chicago Cubs first baseman Mark Grace.

 Helton and his family — wife Christy and two daughters — reside in Knoxville, Tennessee.
 They previously lived in Brighton, Colorado, but sold the property in 2018.
 Helton and his family are good friends with Helton's former Tennessee Volunteers football teammate and former National Football League (NFL) quarterback Peyton Manning.

 In 2013, Helton was arrested in Colorado for driving under the influence of alcohol.
 He was fined $400, received a year of probation, and was ordered to undergo 24 hours of community service.
 In 2019, Helton was cited for another DUI after crashing his car.
 He subsequently entered a treatment program.